Edge Bundle Optimization Techniques

 }

-// Defer heavy dependency loading only when required
+// Load heavy dependency only when the specific route requires it

 if (url.searchParams.has('legacy_hash')) {